Michael Flynn Has Provided 'Substantial Assistance' In Russia Inquiry, Feds Say

 The exile

 Flynn was a longtime U.S. Army intelligence specialist who rose to the summit of his career as director of the Defense Intelligence Agency under President Obama.
-But he clashed with other powerful leaders inside the intelligence community and he was dropped in 2014.
+But he clashed with other powerful leaders inside the intelligence community and he was ousted in 2014.

 So Flynn went into business for himself, selling his expertise about geopolitics to clients within Washington and around the world.
 Two of his important foreign relationships involved powerful Russians and Turks.